gBloxy/modern-minesweeper/README.md

 ## Controls

-+ reveal a tile : left click
++ reveal a tile : left click or RETURN
-+ flag  / unflag a tile : right click
++ flag  / unflag a tile : right click or f
++ chord : middle click or both left and right click or SPACE
 + restart current level : Ctrl+r or F5
-+ switch sound : m
 + quit : ESCAPE
++ and more explained in the game menu

 ## Play the game